 Practical Ideas and Strategies

 Young adult literature has arrived.
 Thousands of young adult titles are published every year.
-Major awards like the ALEX list and the Printz Award have been established to recognize the best new books for teens.
-Whether teens are in middle school or high school, there are titles to pique the interest of the youngest to the most mature teen readers.
-The question arises: What are the best titles and how do you share them with teens?
+Major awards like the Michael L. Printz Award and the William C. Morris YA Debut Award have been established to recognize the best new books for teens.
+Whether middle school or high school, there are titles to pique the interest of the youngest to the most mature teen readers.

-In this valuable seminar, you will gain firsthand knowledge of books that have withstood the passage of time as well as the new classics of young adult literature.
-You will leave with an extensive resource handbook packed with a wide variety of booklists useful in both classroom and library settings.
+In this valuable seminar, you will gain firsthand knowledge of books that have been recognized for their excellence, as well as the best of the new titles.
+You will leave with an extensive resource handbook, packed with a wide variety of booklists, useful in both classroom and library settings.
 This resource handbook is a reference tool you can use time and again as you do what those of us who work with young adults like to do best – connect teens with the very best books.

 Ten Key Benefits of Attending